akka/akka/akka-docs/src/main/paradox/scala/cluster-metrics.md

  * `mix` / `MixMetricsSelector` - Combines heap, cpu and load.
 Weights based on mean of remaining capacity of the combined selectors.
  * Any custom implementation of `akka.cluster.metrics.MetricsSelector`

 The collected metrics values are smoothed with [exponential weighted moving average](http://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average).
-In the @ref:[cluster_configuration_scala](cluster-usage.md#cluster-configuration-scala) you can adjust how quickly past data is decayed compared to new data.
+In the @ref:[Cluster configuration](cluster-usage.md#cluster-configuration) you can adjust how quickly past data is decayed compared to new data.

 Let's take a look at this router in action.
 What can be more demanding than calculating factorials?